Features

 • Represents overall site health

-• Good for monitoring homepage/landing
+• Good for monitoring your homepage and main landing pages

 URL Level